Inflammation of the prostate is known as prostatitis, and it is one of the most common urologic diseases in adult males.

 The causes of prostatitis can be divided into two components, including infectious and non-infectious.
 The infectious stimuli have long been linked to the urological pathogens.

 These are pathogenic organisms generally found in the genitourinary system.

-Urine refluxed into the prostatic ducts can increase the risk of prostate infection, which in turn cause inflammation (Krieger and Riley, 2002; Kummer et al., 2007).
+Urine refluxed into the prostatic ducts can increase the risk of prostate infection, which in turn causes inflammation (Krieger and Riley, 2002; Kummer et al., 2007).

-Prostate infection with Chlamydia trachomatis and Trichomonas vaginalis can lead to severe sexually transmitted disease (Cheng et al., 2010).
+Prostate infection with Chlamydia trachomatis and Trichomonas vaginitis can lead to severe sexually transmitted diseases (Cheng et al., 2010).

 The non-infectious stimuli of prostatitis are of many sources (Cantiello et al., 2013), including psychological stress, poor nutrition, and urine chemicals.

 Dyslipidaemia, abnormal amounts of lipids in the blood can induce prostate inflammation.
 Similarly, a high-fat diet is an established cause of oxidative stress, leading to impaired detoxication (Shankar et al., 2015).

 Diet-mediated oxidative stress impairs vascular and immune function, leading to damage response.
 Smoking through increased oxidative stress is another factor linked to prostatitis (Moreira et al., 2015).